stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 This tooling was built for my personal use.
 I am happy to consider feedback and suggestions, but I may decline to implement anything that makes it less useful for my needs.
 You are welcome to use this work as a basis for your own wrappers.

-For more details about how to work with Task and develop your own tasks, see [my article](https://www.stuartellis.name/articles/task-runner/).
+> For more details about how to develop your own tasks, see [my article on Task](https://www.stuartellis.name/articles/task-runner/).

+The ideas in this wrapper can be implemented in any task runner or programming language.
+For more details about these ideas and the design decisions that I made for this implementation, read my [article on designing a wrapper for TF](https://www.stuartellis.name/articles/tf-wrapper-design/).